JaKooLit/Debian-Hyprland/README.md

 #### ⚠️ Pre-requisites and VERY Important

+> Note: At this time `Kali` Linux is not supported.
+> A number of users have reported issues installing and using the Dotfiles

 - Do not run this installer with `sudo` or as `root`
 - This Installer requires a user with a `sudo` privileges to install packages
 - Debian 13 Trixie or greater.
 For the correct `GCC` compiler and libs